bewaretony/Arco/README.md

 # Arco

-Arco is general-purpose bot I use to personally moderate my servers.
-It currently can handle a variety of mathematical inputs using [mathjs](http://mathjs.org/), as well as responding to the ```$sweep``` command to bulk-delete messages from a specific user.

-To input a mathematical prompt, simply prefix your prompt with an octothorpe (#).
-See the [mathjs documentation](http://mathjs.org/docs/index.html) for more info.
+Arco is a specialized bot that can perform the following:

+1. ### Mathematical Inputs

+Messages with a '#' prefix are handled as mathematical inputs by [mathjs](http://mathjs.org/docs/index.html).

+2. ### Bulk message deletion

+Messages with a '$' prefix are treated as special commands.
+Currently, the only '$' command is 'sweep'.

+3. ### Censorship

+Arco responds to messages containing a word in the ./node_modules/profane/lib/badwords.json file (present after installation) with "🚫 ¡LANGUAGE CENSORSHIP! 🚫", which is deleted after 2 seconds to prevent spam.

 ## Installation
 First, execute ```npm install``` in Arco's directory.
 Then, create a file called secrets.json and put a valid token inside.